gimploo/GetBack/README.md

     - [ ] Axis visual indicators on the top right cornor of the screen
     - [x] Have mouse scroll to move the worldview camera in debug view

+- [ ] Setup lighting

+- [ ] Arena allocator for better memory lookup

+- [ ] Design a GUI library (good one)
+    - [ ] Object selection with translation and rotation

 - [ ] Setup ECS for 3d (use existing implemented setup)
     - [ ] Have each object in the scene have a vectors visually represented
-    - [ ] Setup lighting

 - [ ] Render terrain for the player to walk in non debug mode

-- [ ] Design a GUI library (good one)
-    - [ ] Object selection with translation and rotation

-- [ ] Arena allocator for better memory lookup

-- [ ] Setup Debug view of the bones and weights for models

 ## Bugs
 - [x] Poggen: Relative paths doesnt work with ASSIMP, (possible fix is to write a wrapper around on how filepath are given to functions)